Volunteering with WIRES

 Over 100,000 calls for wildlife rescue advice and assistance are made annually to the WIRES Rescue Office, resulting in hundreds of animals in need daily across NSW.
 We are always accepting new volunteers so that we can respond as quickly as possible to assist sick, injured and orphaned native wildlife.

-These courses are only available to NSW residents aged 18 years and over with a permanent NSW residential address.
+These courses are only available to individuals aged 18 years and over with a permanent NSW residential address.

 RESCUE AND IMMEDIATE CARE